Explore this issue:October 2013

 A previously healthy 55-year-old white female presents to the ED with a three-day history of pain and erythema in her right hand.
 Examination reveals fluctuance as well.
 She is diagnosed with an abscess with surrounding cellulitis.
 The abscess is incised, drained, and cultured, and she is sent home on oral trimethoprim/sulfamethoxazole.
 The following day, her cellulitis has worsened.
 She is hospitalized and commenced on intravenous vancomycin.
 What is the best empiric therapy for community-acquired cellulitis?

 Cellulitis is defined as a skin and soft-tissue infection (SSTI), which develops as a result of bacterial entry via breaches in the skin barrier.
-Typically, it involves the dermis and subcutaneous tissue, and is associated with local tenderness, erythema, swelling and fever.
-Cellulitis usually affects the lower extremities, but can affect other locations resulting in diagnoses such as periorbital, abdominal wall, buccal, and perianal cellulitis.1,2
+Typically, it involves the dermis and subcutaneous tissue and is associated with local tenderness, erythema, swelling and fever.
+Cellulitis usually affects the lower extremities, but it can affect other locations, resulting in diagnoses such as periorbital, abdominal wall, buccal, and perianal cellulitis.1,2

 Gram-positive organisms, especially Staphylococcus aureus and beta hemolytic streptococci, are the most common causes of cellulitis.
 Although it is less common, cellulitis can be caused by gram-negative organisms.
 The recent significant increase in the prevalence of SSTIs due to community-acquired methicillin-resistant Staphylococcus aureus (CA-MRSA) has led to changes in the selection of antibiotics that were most commonly utilized to empirically treat cellulitis.